Is Climate Change Time Reversible?

 Date Written: May 17, 2022

-Keywords: mixed causal and noncausal models, time reversibility, climate change, global warming, generalized Student’s t-distribution, Hodrick-Prescott filter
+Keywords: mixed causal and noncausal models, time reversibility, Hodrick-Prescott filter, climate change, global warming, environmental tipping points

 JEL Classification: C22